Health and Travel Alerts Learn More Left arrow

 Seminyak Beach

 In addition to enjoying the beach, Seminyak is known for its hipster dining and shopping scene, with world-class restaurants and designer boutiques.
-Before or after your visit to the beach, make a point to indulge in the culinary scene; the area draws world-class chefs who specialize in contemporary interpretations of Balinese cuisine.
+Before or after your visit to the beach, make a point to indulge in the culinary scene that Bali is known for; the area draws world-class chefs who specialize in contemporary interpretations of Balinese cuisine.

 Don’t want to leave the sand?
 Cool off with a drink at one of the bars where you can still feel the sea breeze.
 Seminyak Beach is undoubtedly one of the famous beaches in Bali and shouldn’t be missed.